 - A. When a civil action has been filed which cites the "Elder Abuse and Dependent Adult Civil Protection Act" (EADACPA), pursuant to Welfare & Institution Code section 15600 et seq., that action will be transferred to the Probate Court for litigation if the following apply: - 1.
 A conservator of the person and/or estate has been appointed for the plaintiff and has qualified prior to the initiation of the action for abuse.
 (Welf. & Inst.
 Code, § 15657.3, subd. (a).) - 2.
 No good cause is shown to retain the action in the Civil Court.
 (Welf. & Inst.
-Code, § 15657.3, subd. (b).)
-The action will remain as a civil case file and civil Rules of Court and procedures will apply. - B. Where a conservator of the person and/or estate has been appointed, any EADACPA action can also be filed by petition or complaint in the Probate Court and will be part of the conservatorship case file.
-It will be processed like a civil action, with the requirements of a summons and responsive pleadings. - 1.
-The title of the case must be a dual title "In the Matter of the Conservatorship of (name)" and below that title the civil title, "(Name of Conservatee) Through (name of Conservator), Conservator of (Person or Estate) v. (name(s) of Defendant(s))." - 2.
-Although a civil summons will be issued, the petition or complaint will be set for hearing at least 40 days away, on a regular probate calendar, and that first hearing will be handled as a review hearing. - a.
-A Certificate of Service of summons must be filed prior to the hearing.
+Code, § 15657.3, subd. (b).) - B. If transferred to Probate Court, the title of the case must be a dual title "Conservatorship of (name)" and below that title, the civil title, "(Name of Conservatee) Through (name of Conservator), Conservator of (Person and/or Estate) v. (name(s) of Respondent(s))." - C. Where a conservator of the person and/or estate has been appointed, any EADACPA action can also be filed by petition directly in the Probate Court and will be part of the conservatorship case file.
+Refer to rule 4.18.16 for procedural guidelines.